Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 So the first question is what do you have today in terms of savings, if any?

 My mom died not too long ago and left me some money.
-But after talking to you I realize I should use it to pay off my credit card debt.
-Other than that, I’ve only got $30,000 in my IRA.
+But after talking to you I realise I should use it to pay off my credit card debt.
+Other than that, I’ve only got £30,000 in my pension.

 What I'd want to know next is the lifestyle you have now — or the one you'd want to have when you retire.
 That will determine how aggressive you should be with savings.
 How much income do you make today?
 And how much income would you want to have when you retire?